BUEB Main page

 SH students:

-Budapest Business School distinguishes Bee Mentors among all Stipendium Hungaricum students when sending their scholarship-holder reviews to Tempus.
+Budapest University of Economics and Business distinguishes Bee Mentors among all Stipendium Hungaricum students when sending their scholarship-holder reviews to Tempus.
 Plus, you will receive an official certificate from the Head of the International Mentoring Program.
 You must be a mentee for at least a semester before applying to be a mentor.
 If you fulfill the requirements, you could gain a small monetary reward of a scholarship or 3-semester credits at the Volunteering facultative course.

 Erasmus students: